In search of the northern lights

 Let's dive a little deeper.

-Coronal holes make for dramatic displays
+Coronal holes make for dramatic displays.

 Our sun is surrounded by a cloak of plasma called the corona, which is like an atmosphere but mainly comprised of electrons.
 These electrons flow away from the sun to form the solar wind, giving birth to space weather.

-What happens when the particles reach earth?
+What happens when the particles reach Earth?

-Earth's magnetic field funnels and accelerates the solar wind particles toward the poles.
+Earth's magnetic field funnels and accelerates solar wind particles toward the poles.
 At roughly 100 km (60 miles) altitude, they collide with atoms and molecules of oxygen and nitrogen in our atmosphere.
 When these atoms and molecules become excited, they ionize—or radiate light—the northern lights.

 Different colors come from differentially excited atoms and molecules.
 The most common color is the pale green light of excited oxygen.
 Violet hues stem from nitrogen, and the red color, often barely detectable with the naked eye, is more visible in photographs.

 Which reminds me.
 You will probably never see the auroras the way they look in photographs.
-Cameras are simply much more sensitive to faint light than the human eye.
+Cameras are much more sensitive to faint light than the human eye.
 To the unaided eye, the auroras will look soft and pale green most of the time unless the display is very bright.

 From 0-9: the Kp-index

-Many people think that they predict the brightness of the Northern Lights or the likelihood of seeing them.
+Many people think they predict the brightness of the Northern Lights or the likelihood of seeing them.
 This is not the case.
 The Kp-index is an average of magnetic field disturbances caused by the solar wind, measured at different locations worldwide over three-hour intervals.
 It nevertheless provides a reasonable estimation of how powerful the Northern Lights are likely to be.

 Rather impressive Northern Lights often accompany high magnetic disturbances.
-If the Kp value is 0, a faint glow can often be seen in the northern part of the sky above Iceland.
+If the Kp value is 0, a faint glow can usually be seen in the northern part of the sky above Iceland.
 A camera is much better at detecting them than the human eye.

 When the Kp value reaches 2 and 3, beautiful auroras can be seen overhead in Iceland.
 Auroras get much more colorful and dynamic when the activity level reaches 4 and 5.
 The most dramatic auroras are seen when geomagnetic storms occur, giving a Kp-index of 5 or higher.